 The Hospital Managers may want to talk to you before deciding whether to end your supervised community treatment.

-Your nearest relative can also tell the Hospital Managers that they want your supervised community treatment to end.
+You and your nearest relative can also ask a Tribunal to say that your supervised community treatment should end.
 This leaflet explains further down who your nearest relative is.